eprbell/rp2/README.md

 ## Running
 RP2 requires two files as input:
 * an ODS-format spreadsheet, containing crypto transactions (ODS-format files can be opened and edited with [LibreOffice](https://www.libreoffice.org/) and many other spreadsheet applications);
-* a JSON config file, describing the format of the spreadsheet file: what value each column corresponds to (e.g. timestamp, amount, exchange, fee, etc.) and which cryptocurrencies and exchanges to expect.
+* a config file, describing the format of the spreadsheet file: what value each column corresponds to (e.g. timestamp, amount, exchange, fee, etc.) and which cryptocurrencies and exchanges to expect.

 The two input files can either:
 * be generated automatically using [DaLI](https://github.com/eprbell/dali-rp2), the data loader and input generator for RP2, or